-When you’re estimating your household income, think about if you’ve:
+When you’re estimating your household income, think about if you will:

-- Done any casual work, shift work or contract work
+- do any casual work, shift work or contract work

-- Had any pay rises, bonuses or redundancy pay
+- have any pay rises, bonuses or redundancy pay

 !
 You should keep a note of the estimates you give us on your Current Year Income form so you can let us know if your household income changes throughout the year.

 Current Year Income assessment - Has your household income dropped?

 If your household income is not expected to drop by 15% over the full year